-In July 1998, the Company adopted the 1998 Stock Incentive Plan ("Stock Incentive Plan") to provide for grants of options to purchase shares of common stock, restricted stock and other equity-based compensation to employees and non-employee directors of the Company who are eligible to participate in the Stock Incentive Plan.
-As of December 31, 2005, there were 4.4 million stock options reserved for future grants under the Stock Incentive Plan.
+In July 1998, the Company adopted the 1998 Stock Incentive Plan ("Stock Incentive Plan") to provide for grants of options to purchase shares of common stock, restricted stock and other equity-based compensation ("Equity-Based Compensation Units") to employees and non-employee directors of the Company who are eligible to participate in the Stock Incentive Plan.
 The Company accounts for stock-based compensation in accordance with Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees" ("APB 25"), and related interpretations.
 Stock options are granted at prices equal to the fair market value of the Company's common stock on the date of grant; therefore, no compensation expense is recognized.
 Compensation expense resulting from grants of restricted stock or stock units is recognized during the vesting period.

 Options granted under the Stock Incentive Plan are non-qualified and are granted at a price equal to the fair market value of the Company's common stock at the date of grant.
 Generally, options granted have a term of ten years from the date of grant, and vest in increments of 25% per year over a four year period beginning on the first anniversary date of the grant.
-Options granted to non-employee directors have a term of ten years and are fully vested at the date of grant.
+Options granted to non-employee directors have a term of ten years and vest immediately at the date of grant.
+In May 2002, the Company's stockholders approved and adopted an amendment and restatement of the Stock Incentive Plan, which modified a number of its provisions, including an increase in the number of shares of common stock reserved for issuance under the Stock Incentive Plan from 20.0 million to 27.0 million.
+As of December 31, 2004, there were 6.0 million stock options reserved for future grants under the Stock Incentive Plan.